-The four-building campus will be located on a site at 3811 N. 44th St. in Phoenix.
+The four-building campus is planned for a site at 3811 N. 44th St. in Phoenix.
 Hospice of the Valley purchased the land for $4.4 million from the Scottsdale Unified School District.
 Formerly it was the site of the district office.

 Hospice of the Valley, a not-for-profit agency, was founded in 1977 to care for people nearing end of life and to support their families.
 As the incidence of dementia has grown, the agency has expanded services to care for patients at all stages of the disease and to help family caregivers relieve stress.
 The agency also has created educational and professional development programs to encourage people go into careers that involve dementia care.

-Expected to open in summer 2019, the campus will include:
+Expected to open in the fall of 2019, the campus will include:

 - A 10-bed dementia palliative care unit for people with advanced disease on hospice.

 - A 12-bed assisted living home for people with mild, moderate or advanced dementia, many with behavioral problems, who may or may not be on hospice.

 - An adult day care center for people with dementia.